Without oversight, scores of accused priests commit crimes

 The review found hundreds of priests held positions of trust, many with access to children.
 More than 160 continued working or volunteering in churches, including dozens in Catholic dioceses overseas and some in other denominations.
 Roughly 190 obtained professional licenses to work in education, medicine, social work and counseling — including 76 who, as of August, still had valid credentials in those fields.

-The research also turned up cases where the priests were once again able to prey on victims.
+The research also turned up cases where the priests were once again able to prey upon victims.

 After Roger Sinclair was removed by the Diocese of Greensburg in Pennsylvania in 2002 for allegedly abusing a teenage boy decades earlier, he ended up in Oregon.
 In 2017, he was arrested for repeatedly molesting a young developmentally disabled man and is now imprisoned for a crime that the lead investigator in the Oregon case says should have never been allowed to happen.